 Torah plainly states that there is ONE Torah for Israel and the Gentile who dwells with her - yet, many try to use Acts 15 as "proof" that Christians don't have to keep Torah.
-That is because they don't realize that Acts 15 is referring to man-made laws and not the Torah itself...
+That is because they don't realize that Acts 15 is referring to Gentiles coming to Torah - not "reducing" the obligations of Torah itself...

 The "million dollar question" that has successfully split the Messianic Faith today is: Are Gentiles required to obey Torah?
 And the answer is a resounding, "YES!"
 Why?
 Well, once you have accepted the God of Abraham, Isaac and Jacob and His Divine Son, you are no longer considered a "Gentile"'; you are a "Hebrew" (which means, "to cross over!")....

 Note verse 19 which says: "Therefore, my opinion is that we should not put obstacles in the way of the Goyim who are turning to God"!
-Read in context Acts 15 plainly states that the expectation of the non-Jewish converts was that they would learn Moshe (Torah) as they grew in their relationship with Mashiyach and his people.
-Read in context, Acts 15:20-21 shows there is one Torah for Israel and the Gentile who dwells with her - yet, many try to use it as "proof" that Christians don't have to keep Torah.
+Read in context, Acts 15 plainly states that the expectation of the non-Jewish believers was that they would learn Moshe (Torah) as they grew in their relationship with Mashiyach and his people.
+Read in context, Acts 15:20-21 demonstrates there is one Torah for Israel and the Gentile who dwells with her - yet, many try to use it as "proof" that Christians don't have to keep Torah.
 That is because they don't realize that Acts 15 is referring to Gentiles coming to Torah - not "reducing" the obligations of Torah itself for Gentiles...

-Footnote from the AENT: That which is "sacrificed" unto other gods according to YHWH's Word in D'varim/Deuteronomy 32:17 is sacrificed unto devils.
+Aside: A footnote from the AENT clarifies: That which is "sacrificed" unto other gods according to YHWH's Word in D'varim/Deuteronomy 32:17 is sacrificed unto devils.
 Vayikra/Leviticus 17:12-16 commands that Jew and Ger (foreigner) NOT eat blood, or any animals that die of themselves.
 The prohibition against fornication is wide spectrum, against all manner of physical perversion and spiritual whoredom.
 These Torah directives are eternally binding on all who follow Y'shua Mashiyach and who seek the Malchut (Kingdom) of Elohim.

 It's a very clear fulfillment of Isaiah 56:1-9.
 Gentile converts are observing Shabbat and learning Torah as one body along with Jews.
 Shortly thereafter, Marcion, whom Polycarp referred to as "the firstborn of the devil" built the first all-Gentile church to promote Christo-Paganism.
 Marcion held his services on Sunday which blended with Zeus (the sun god) culture and projected a hybrid Je-Zeus identity in opposition to the Jewish Mashiyach.